 Running System Restore is an option if the issue is a recent one.
-Other available options include reinstalling the driver after uninstalling it, revert changes using Roll Back Driver option or updating the driver using the Update Driver option.
+Other available options include reinstalling the driver after uninstalling it, revert changes using the Roll Back Driver option or updating the driver using the Update Driver option.

 The issue of external hard disk Not detected can be fixed using the above-mentioned methods, solve the Seagate external hard drive not showing up problems.
 On the fixing process, all your data can be get lost or deleted.
 You may need to retrieve your data from external hard drive which is not detecting.
 Follow the next section to get your data back with Recoverit Data Recovery software.

 Get download and install the best Recoverit external hard drive data recovery software on your computer, it can easily access to the hard disk file system and restore your data.

 Step 1.
 Launch Recoverit Data Recovery software on your computer, select the external hard disk to get started